fulaibaowang/tempo-kleine-fische/README.md

 ## Strategies Implemented

+When a fish reaches the sea, rolling its color allows moving any remaining fish.
+Two strategies can be applied:

 ### Strategy 1: Move Fish Furthest from the Sea

 This strategy prioritizes moving the fish that is furthest from safety, aiming to reduce the risk of any fish being caught.